s-rosa/project-plan-evolution/README.md

 main()
 ```
 ### 2. Build a dashboard in Power BI
 Once the data was combined, we have built a dashboard in Power BI to help the client visualise the output.
 The Programme Revision Summary page gives an overview of the activities, milestones, and links between activities and milestones.
-It allows the client to evaluate the complexity of the project and allocate resources as required.
+It allows the client to evaluate the complexity of the project and possibly change project scope or re-allocate resources.

 ![Part1](https://user-images.githubusercontent.com/68342642/151710962-516aa8ff-a124-49a9-b743-49577c4a7277.gif)

 The Activity Status Summary page provides a summary of actual vs planned status of all project activities.
 It allows to identify high risk activities that must be closely managed to avoid project delays.
 A similar summary is also available for milestones.

 ![Part2](https://user-images.githubusercontent.com/68342642/151712470-15f99c0b-0644-4043-920d-9b04addc1253.gif)

 The Activity Detail page allows to deep dive into one specific activity and compare planned vs actual start and end dates.
 A similar summary is also available for milestones.

 ![Part3](https://user-images.githubusercontent.com/68342642/151712476-5ff2a929-7c3a-411e-8ce6-6f689b4b6831.gif)

 The Programme Network Explorer page shows dependencies between activities and milestones.
+It allows to identify activities and milestones that are critical to the successful delivery of the project.

 ![Part4](https://user-images.githubusercontent.com/68342642/151712479-dacfea15-ab14-4d61-a73e-b3928e076e29.gif)

 ## Recommendations